Kristina01111000/Drws_site/README.md

 - add logout button back to menu
 - add cancel course early section to page and get prior month free
 - fine tune new button, side bar description
+- added 4 element story video in sidebar
+	- put in left sidebar seperately
+	- take screen grab of thumbnail for picture at bottom